1561 – The first court of High Commission, a group of officials and Protestant clergy, is set up to enforce the Reformation in Ireland.

 1921 – The IRA in Clare ambushed an RIC patrol at Glenwood, between Sixmilebridge and Broadfoot.
 Six RIC men were killed including a District Inspector and two were wounded.
 The IRA volunteers captured 10 rifles.

-1921 – A British Army Officer (2nd Lt Seymour Livingston Vincent) disappeared, presumed killed, in County Cork.
+1921 – A British Army Officer (2nd Lt Seymour Livingston Vincent) disappeared, presumed killed, in Co Cork.

 1934 – Birth of former rugby international, Syd Millar.

-1954 – Former soccer international, Gerry Armstrong, is born.
+1954 – Former soccer international, Gerry Armstrong, is born in Fintona, Co Tyrone.

-1955 – Birth of Luka Bloom (in Newbridge, County Kildare as Kevin Barry Moore), an Irish folk-rock singer-songwriter.
-He is the younger brother of Irish folk singer Christy Moore.
+1955 – Birth of Luka Bloom in Newbridge, Co Kildare (as Kevin Barry Moore), a folk-rock singer-songwriter.
+He is the younger brother of folk singer Christy Moore.

 1998 – Britain’s Prime Minister, Tony Blair, welcomes the resounding “yes” vote in the referendum on the Good Friday Agreement on Northern Ireland, calling it “a day for joy”.